What are the aims of this leaflet?

 Can I travel abroad while taking adalimumab?

 Please discuss with your dermatologist if you are planning to travel abroad.
+Depending on where you are travelling, precautions may need to be taken against infections.
 Depending on the length of your travel plans, you may need a cool box to take the medication with you.
-Depending on where you are travelling, precautions may need to be taken against infections.
-Your dermatologist may be able to advice you on this.

 There is no known interaction between alcohol and adalimumab.

 Can I take other medicines at the same time as adalimumab?

 Most medicines are safe to take with adalimumab.
 However, it is important that your GP and other doctors are aware that you are taking it, especially if any new drugs are prescribed.
 Your GP and dermatologist should be aware of all your medications, including your over-the-counter ones, and supplements, including herbal medicines.
 Methotrexate can be taken along with adalimumab.
 However, you should not take any other immunosuppressives (medicines which suppress the immune system) while you are on adalimumab.